-Andrew Holness came to the Job of Prime Minister determined to micro-manage crime in a way which I can only characterize as ‚in an “up by elitist Mona kind way”.
+Andrew Holness came to the Job of Prime Minister determined to micro-manage crime, in a way that I can only characterize as, “in an “up by elitist Mona kind way”.

 You all remember when Bruce Golding said that his Government would not be dictated to by Mona, in reference to the US embassy?

-Well, I’m not talking about that Mona, I’m actually talking about the “Intellectual ghetto” as per Mutty Perkins.
+Well, I’m not talking about that part of Mona, I’m actually talking about the “Intellectual ghetto” as per Mutty Perkins.

 Andrew Holness had ample time to look at what the country needed before he was elected and took on the job of Prime Minister.
-Holness is young, educated and is supposed to be smart.
+Holness is young, educated and is supposedly smart.

-There are a couple of things which seem to elude Andrew Holness despite what I conclude is a genuine desire on his part to bring prosperity to the Island.
+There are a couple of things which seem to elude Andrew Holness despite what I conclude is a genuine desire on his part to want a prosperous Jamaica.

-There can be no prosperity in an atmosphere of murder and other crimes.
+The problem with his Utopian dream is that there can be no prosperity in an atmosphere of murder and other violent crimes.

-#1 At best a country can have but marginal success compared to what it could normally accomplish if the specter of murder and terrorism is removed, even given the best of conditions in the wider world.
+#1 At best, a country can have but marginal success compared to what it could normally accomplish, if the specter of murder and terrorism is not removed, even given the best of conditions in the wider world.

 Each and every politician must understand, the difference between campaigning and the complexities of governing.

-Andrew Holness still haven’t yet learned that lesson.
+Andrew Holness still hasn’t yet learned that lesson.

 In speech after speech, Andrew Holness told his audiences that the police would not be allowed to kick in doors and kill people under his administration.

-The problem with that shameless bit of pandering is that that is the work that police do when criminals do not want to surrender to being arrested.
+The problem with that shameless bit of pandering, is that kicking doors in is the work that police do when criminals do not want to surrender to being arrested.

-It is dirty, it is harsh, it is not pretty to see but that is what happens when criminals decide to try to kill cops.
+It is dirty, it is harsh, it is not pretty to see but that is what happens when criminals decide to try to kill innocent civilians and police officers.

 [I am not in any way justifying situations in which officers betray their oaths and take innocent lives or take lives when they did not have to]

-The logical conclusion is that in the same way the average Jamaicans does not understand how living in a country of law enhances their lives Andrew Holness, Peter Phillips and all who follow them do not understand that concept either.
+The logical conclusion is that in the same way the average Jamaicans do not understand how living in a country of law enhances their lives, Prime Minister Andrew Holness, Peter Phillips and all who follow them do not understand that concept either.